 When the case goes to trial, Pennsylvania law requires that testimony be presented that establishes the appropriate standard of care and shows that the defendant did not meet it.
 An expert medical witness must give this testimony.
 This medical witness does not have to be the same person who signed the certificate of merit, but they must be:

-- A doctor with knowledge of the field at issue and who is currently practicing medicine or teaching it.
+- Be a doctor with knowledge of the field at issue and who is currently practicing medicine or teaching it.

-- They must practice in the same field as the defendant or in a similar specialty.
+- Practice in the same field as the defendant or in a similar specialty.